India strongly raises issue of climate justice with developed countries: PM Modi - ExBulletin

 While India has expanded its 4G and 5G telecommunications networks, it has also improved its forest cover on equal footing, he said.

-“The theme for this year’s World Environment Day is to get rid of single-use plastic, an issue the world is talking about today, but India has been working on steadily for the past four or five years.
+“The theme of this year’s World Environment Day is to get rid of single-use plastic, an issue the world is talking about today, but India has been working on it steadily for four or five years.

-“In 2018 itself, India started working on two levels to get rid of single-use plastic.
-On the one hand, we have banned single-use plastic and on the other hand, we have made it compulsory to treat plastic waste,” he said.
+”In 2018 itself, India started working on two levels to get rid of single-use plastic.
+On the one hand, we have banned single-use plastic and on the other hand, we have made the treatment of plastic waste compulsory,” he said.

 Over the past nine years, India has focused a lot on “green and clean energy”, Modi said.